in this guide

 You may also need their bank details if they will get money on your behalf.
 Step 3 has more information about nominee types.

-If you’re asked to be a nominee read our Respond to a nominee request.
+If someone asks you to be a nominee read our Respond to a nominee request.

 Step 1: get started

 From your homepage select MENU.